Canon T7i vs Fujifilm X-A2

 Body comparison: Canon T7i vs Fujifilm X-A2

 An illustration of the physical size and weight of the Canon T7i and the Fujifilm X-A2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is considerably smaller (40 percent) than the Canon T7i.
 Moreover, the X-A2 is markedly lighter (34 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the X-A2 are weather-sealed.